zhenyaevgeniia/evgeniia-balyasina/n26-testplans.md

 3. CRUD with invalid data for each endpoint to check error messages are taken correctly (without 500).
 4. Specific situations, such are dependencies.

+Point 1 is covered in Utilities.feature.
-2 and 3 are covered in Services.feature.
+Points 2 and 3 are covered in Services.feature.

-1 could be covered same way as GET /services.
-For version I would hardcode the version in test to let the test fail after first version update.
-To be sure that version number is updated correctly.
-For healthcheck success status is the most critical part.
-Response body and values for healthcheck should be discussed with developers or product managers, ex. is there any limit for uptime.

 Initially it was a plan to cover 4 by creating feature "Stores" because of connection with "Services".
 Example of specific scenario could be following:
  > Scenario: DELETE services used in stores

  >  Given POST services is sent with body

  >  """

  >   "name": "POST service for store"

  >  """

  > And POST stores is sent with body

  > """

  >  "name": "POST store"

  >  ...

  >  "service": {LAST_CREATED_SERVICE}

  > """

  > When DELETE last created service is sent

  > Then .... [here either success either 404, depend on implementation]

 Unfortunately, documentation does't provide the way how Stores and Services could be connected.